Extracorporeal Shock Wave Therapy

 Not generally.
 We’ll review your medications as we would prior to any procedure to make absolutely certain.
 For example, patients taking Coumadin are usually asked to come off this medication for 7 days before the procedure date.
 As a rule, no medication type disqualifies a patient from Shockwave therapy.
 As always, our physicians will review your medications during your examination.

 No specific after-care is needed.
-Sometimes patients use heat or ice as needed, but neither is necessary.
+Sometimes patients use heat or Tylenol as needed, but neither is usually necessary.

 When can I expect maximum results?

-How soon can I go back to normal, everyday activities like driving, walking, and doing household work?
+How soon can I go back to normal, everyday activities after ESWT like driving, walking, and doing household work?

-How soon can I go back to vigorous, higher impact activities like sports and weight lifting?
+How soon can I go back to vigorous, higher impact activities after ESWT Philladelphia like sports and weight lifting?

 What’s the absolute best outcome I can expect from Shockwave?